Eileen Murphy Consultants: The Solution Focused Team

 Jamie Greenwood, Skills Development Advisor, E2E, Barnsley.

 With over 25 years experience of working with adults, families and young people, Eileen Murphy Consultants train staff and volunteers within Children & Families, Criminal Justice, Education, NHS Healthcare and Mental Health in the Solution Focused Brief Therapy Model (deShazer ’75).
-Our courses also include our “Unique Under Tender Regulations” frameworks to underpin the model.

 The specialists frameworks include our unique resources such as The Change Balloon (Murphy ’93) and The Silent Session (Murphy ’06), from the Examine, Repair & Move On Approach (Murphy ‘93) and Optima Communication Skills (Murphy ’06).
 All of the models used are non-damaging, client-centred and focus on working collaboratively to bring about change.